maxjoehnk/homematic2mqtt/README.md

     host: <ccu ip>
     username: <ccu username>
     password: <ccu password>
-  ignore: [] # you can provide a list of device ids to ignore
+  ignore: [] # you can provide a list of device addresses to ignore
 ```